Sparkman High makes history, votes two students with special needs as Homecoming King and Queen

 Neal is the number one son to Sonny and Shannon and the number one big brother to two younger sisters.

-"All the things that we've come through over the last 18 years, to know he's accepted like this by his peers," said an emotional Shannon.
+"All the things that we've come through over the last 18 years, to know he's accepted like this by his peers," said an emotional Sonny.
 "It's an honor!"

 He was also contending for Homecoming's number one prize, King.
 His parents could not have been prouder.